 Herbicides are a common tool in restoration and reforestation projects.
 Experiments at Mahu Whenua, as part of Ngaio Emson’s MSc, will determine the optimal amount and type of herbicide that can reduce competition from weeds without causing significant harm to native seedlings.
 This information will be valuable in any restoration project because competition from weeds can be a problem when trying to establish slower-growing native species from seed.

-Ngā Kākana Whakahau also connects with an increasing number of projects examining aspects of restoration and reforestation, for example, the Wakatipu Beech Seeding Project.
+Ngā Kākana Whakahau also connects with an increasing number of projects examining aspects of restoration, reforestation and carbon sequestration by native trees, for example, the Wakatipu Beech Seeding Project and the Coronet Peak planting project.

 Postgraduate research in progress:

-- Alistair Barber-Sperling (MSc): The Impact/Role of Distance on the Spread of Beech Ectomycorrhiza.
+• Alistair Barber-Sperling (MSc): The effect of distance on the ectomycorrhizal colonisation of beech seedlings.

 Motatapu beech forest fragments.